 “I found Ceilume tiles through a Google search,” recalls Whitt.
 “I thought they would bring that airy aspect against the brick, really brighten up the space.
 Because we had to use a dropped ceiling, I thought this was a really good option.”

-The ceiling tiles are topped with Soniguard acoustical insulation, for increased noise reduction.
+The ceiling tiles are topped with Soniguard™ acoustical insulation, for increased noise reduction.
 Digangi describes the acoustic performance as “Great.
 We haven’t had any problems.”

 “They look really great,” adds Whitt.